Interpreting Media Constructions of Samsui Women in Singapore

 Migrating from southern China to Singapore in the early decades of the 20th century, samsui women have been routinely portrayed throughout Singapore’s history as among its pioneers who played a part in the building of the nation.
 In many avenues of social memory production based on samsui women, they have, more often than not, been presented in various ways as “pioneers”, “feminists” and “Cantonese women” who are set apart from other Chinese females in relation to their qualities of thrift, resilience and independence.

-This paper discusses the different means through which these women are remembered vis-a-vis media constructions found in such examples as newspaper reports and popular history books.
+This paper discusses the different means through which these women are remembered vis-à-vis media constructions found in such examples as newspaper reports and popular history books.
 These constructions of samsui women’s experiences are limited in view of their neglect of other dimensions in their everyday life experiences.
 Further issues are raised with regard to the need to reflect upon other avenues of memory-making in which we receive knowledge about these women, as well as how they are being remembered in both past and present contexts.

 Samsui Women — A Brief Background

 Samsui women went through a sui haak (middlemen) before securing a job in the building and construction industry overseas.
-One samsui woman for instance, paid 30 dollars to a sui haak to help her make the necessary arrangements to work overseas, which covered the fare for her journey, food and other migration procedures (Lim, 2002, p.
+One samsui woman would paid 30 dollars to a sui haak to help her make the necessary arrangements to work overseas, which covered the fare for her journey, food and other migration procedures (Lim, 2002, p.
 231).
 Tang (1960) estimates that between 1934 and 1938, about 190,000 women from China migrated to Malaya, and samsui women formed part of this wave of female migrants.

-The samsui female labourer was easily recognised and singled out by her distinctive red cloth headgear, black tunics and black pants (samfoo) which she wore to work every day (Lim, 2002, p.
+The samsui female labourer was easily recognised and singled out by her distinctive red cloth headgear, black tunic and black pants (samfoo) which she wore to work every day (Lim, 2002, p.
 230).
 Although the exact reason for donning the headgear is hitherto debatable, it is surmised that the first woman to wear it was Su Tong Po’s mistress in the Hakka district of China, by the name of Chao Yun (Lim, 2002).
 Through the passing of time, the headgear was adopted as the traditional headgear of Hakka women, who took along this tradition with them as they migrated south from China.
 Working alongside these Hakka women, samsui women also began to put on the red headgear to work.
 However, Lim (2002) points out that this account remains contested, and that the real reason and motivation for wearing the headgear is still not known.

 Samsui women migrated to Singapore in the 1920s and 1930s.
 Some of them remained in Singapore, while others either passed on or returned to Samsui.
-In order to interpret media constructions of samsui women, the ensuing section will elucidate upon the ways through which these women are remembered vis-a-vis media memory-making channels.
+In order to interpret media constructions of samsui women, the ensuing section will elucidate upon the ways through which these women are remembered vis-à-vis media memory-making channels.

 Cantonese/Samsui Women